nagasudhirpulla/taming_python/blog/skills/datetime_add_months.md

 <hr/>
 In this post we will learn how to add months to a datetime in python

-Let number of months to add to a particular date be k
+Let number of months to add to a particular datetime be k

 The algorithm we are using is as follows

 * Add a input floored month - 1 + k to input year to get result year component
 * Result month component would be (input month -1 + k)%12 + 1
+* Result day component would be minimum of input date component and max date of that result month (For example we cant have day co)

 ### Online Interpreter